 We have updated Figures 4 and 6 from our last note.
-They show the delinquency rates on credit cards and commercial/industrial loans in the US.
+They show the delinquency rates (where borrowers are behind on payments) on credit cards and commercial/industrial loans in the US.
 What seems clear from these charts is that, to date, despite the widespread disruption caused by the response to the pandemic, there has been no meaningful spike thus far.
 We have also used Google trends, in Figure 5, to show search results in the US for 'credit card debt' as a search topic to provide an alternative indicator with data up to February 2021.

-Figure 6: Delinquency rates on commercial and industrial loans - US banks
+Figure 6: Delinguency rates on commercial